p-adema/info-vis/_sources/docs/dataset-preprocessing.md

 ## Aggregations

 In general, most aggregations happen for calculating the salary gap between men and women relative to men.
-This is being done by taking the mean salary for both men and women, subtracting these means and finally divide the total by the mean salary for men.
+This is done by taking the mean salary for both men and women, subtracting these means and finally divide the total by the mean salary for men.
 In mathematical notation, this is defined as:

 $$\textrm{SalaryGap} = \frac{S_{\textrm{man}} - S_{\textrm{woman}}}{S_{\textrm{man}}}$$